Arthritic,stiffness and rheumatism pain

 Symphysis pubis dysfunction / Pelvic girdle pain

 Quentin Shaw the principal osteopath specialises in treating this condition.
 It is a very complex condition of the pelvis which challenges most osteopaths and physiotherapists.
 Quentin is recognised by many doctors, midwives and obstetricians for his work.
 This can be an extremely painful and debilitating condition, quite often under diagnosed or just dismissed as normal pregnancy pain!
-See our section specifically for Pelvic Girdle pain / SPD.
+See our section specifically for

 Trapped nerves